pvcraven/arcade_book/source/chapters/11a_for_loops/for_loops.rst

         print("I will not chew gum in class.")

 Go ahead and enter it into the computer.
 You should get output like this.
-Try adjusting the number of times it loops.
+Try adjusting the number of times that it loops.

 .. code-block:: text